mayasaffron/Kaur-Health/README.md

 # Bugs discovered

-Service details not showing up
+## Bug 1 - Service details not showing up
 Solution: Correct the URLs for the app
 - I have three models categories, services and products.
 Products and services, rely on the categories model.
 - When i built the template for the product and service details, the product detail worked fine, but the service details would not.